honeydbio/honeydb-agent-docs/docs/index.md

 `port = tcp:21` - The protocol (TCP or UDP) and port number to use when starting the service.

+!!! note
-NOTE: If you are not implementing port forwarding with iptables, `low_port` and `port` should have the same values.
+    If you are not implementing port forwarding with iptables, `low_port` and `port` should have the same values.

 `description = FTP service.` - The description of the service.

 `enabled = Yes` - Yes or No, tells honeydb-agent if the service should run or not.

 !!! note
-    The default `services.conf` file comes with all services pre-configured.
+    The default **services.conf** file comes with all services pre-configured.
 Review this file to see what plugins are available.

 ## Services